Spring Education Recap

 Students from For Kids Only Afterschool program in Revere work on diagrams of their storm drain models.
 Credit: Natalia Bayona

-Lastly, members of the education team supported our volunteers in developing a new curriculum on infiltration trenches this spring in support of a grant from MassDEP to expand the installation of infiltration trenches in Arlington, Medford, Winchester, and Woburn!
+Lastly, members of the education team supported our volunteers in developing a new curriculum on infiltration trenches this spring to accompany the expansion of the installation of infiltration trenches in Arlington, Medford, Winchester, and Woburn!
 We demonstrated how an infiltration trench works using a model in the classroom, with help from local engineers!
 Students then created educational signage that will be used by MyRWA staff to design stencils for trench sites throughout each community.
 Our team is excited to work with Arlington High School students this summer to begin stenciling trenches in Arlington!
+This project has been financed with Federal Funds from the Environmental Protection Agency (EPA) to the Massachusetts Department of Environmental Protection (Mass DEP) under an s.
+319 competitive grant.

 Students from Missituk Elementary’s after school science club design signage for trench sites after a visit from stormwater engineers in Medford.
 Credit: Natalia Bayona